wolfSSL/wolfTPM/examples/README.md

 ## TLS Server

-This example demonstrates server listens on port 11111 by default and can be overridden at build-time using the `TLS_PORT` macro.
+This example shows using a TPM key and certificate for a TLS server.
+By default it listens on port 11111 and can be overridden at build-time using the `TLS_PORT` macro.

+Generation of the Server Certificate requires running:
+1. `./examples/csr/csr`
+2. `./certs/certreq.sh`

  You can validate using the wolfSSL example client this like:
   `./examples/client/client -h 192.168.0.100 -p 11111 -d -g`

 Or using your browser: `https://192.168.0.100:11111`

+With browsers you will get a certificate warning because it cannot validate the test server certificate.
+For testing most browsers have a way to continue to the site anyways to bypass the warning.
+You can also load the generated test CA's at `./certs/ca-rsa-cert.pem` and `./certs/ca-ecc-cert.pem` into your OS key store.

 ## Benchmark